openmc-dev/openmc/docs/source/usersguide/mgxs_library.rst

     *Default*: "isotropic"

   :num_azimuthal:
-    This element provides the number of equi-width bins that the azimuthal angular domain is subdivided in the case of angle-dependent cross sections (i.e., "angle" is passed to the ``representation`` element).
+    This element provides the number of equal width angular bins that the azimuthal angular domain is subdivided in the case of angle-dependent cross sections (i.e., "angle" is passed to the ``representation`` element).
+    Note that these bins are equal in azimuthal angle widths, not equal in the cosine of the azimuthal angle widths.

     *Default*: If ``representation`` is "angle", this must be provided.
-If not, this parameter is not used.
+This parameter is not used for other ``representation`` types.

   :num_polar:
-    This element provides the number of equi-width bins that the polar angular domain is subdivided in the case of angle-dependent cross sections (i.e., "angle" is passed to the ``representation`` element).
+    This element provides the number of equal width angular bins that the polar angular domain is subdivided in the case of angle-dependent cross sections (i.e., "angle" is passed to the ``representation`` element).
+    Note that these bins are equal in polar angle widths, not equal in the cosine of the polar angle widths.

     *Default*: If ``representation`` is "angle", this must be provided.
-If not, this parameter is not used.
+This parameter is not used for other ``representation`` types.

   :scatt_type:
     This element provides the representation of the angular distribution